Hong Kong: Pro-democracy candidates win landslide victory | DW | 25.11.2019

 Read more: Chinese spy defects, spills top state secrets to Australia

-"The government will certainly listen humbly to citizens' opinions and reflect on them seriously," the city's embattled Chief Executive Carrie Lam said in a statement issued by the government.
+"The government will certainly listen humbly to citizens' opinions and reflect on them seriously," Carrie Lam, the city's embattled chief executive, said in a statement issued by the government on Monday morning.

 Although the results represent voters' disapproval of the city's Beijing-backed government, China's Foreign Minister, Wang Yi, said Monday that Hong Kong is part of China, "no matter what happens."